Trading Glossary

 This represents the maximum number of points at which the market moved AGAINST the trade.
 For example, you enter at 1109.00 short, market moves to 1110.25 before rotating down to 1102.25.
 MAE = 1.25 pts (notice that it is not 1 pt because you were able to close the trade by lifting 1110.25 for an out of your short trade).

-See also MFE – Maximum Forward Excursion
+See also MFE – Maximum Favorable Excursion

 Link: https://convergenttrading.com/trading-glossary/#mae